 If a fracture is suspected, seek medical attention.
 An X-ray of the wrist is used to confirm the diagnosis.
 In many cases, carpal fractures are simply immobilized in a cast for 4-12 weeks.
 The scaphoid may require a very lengthy immobilization period due to its poor blood flow.

 However, in more complex cases, surgery may be required.
 Fractures where the bone is in more than 2 pieces, or where the fractured fragment is displaced are the most common reasons for surgery.
 Surgery is undertaken to realign the bone fragments and fix them in place with pins.
-The wrist is then casted as above.
+The wrist is then cast as above.
 Scaphoid and lunate fractures most frequently require surgery.